ethanzhanghello/linkedlist-deque-java/README.md

 5. Include tests for new functionality where possible

 Refer to the included JavaDocs for consistent method style and behavior.

 ---

-## 🙌 Acknowledgments

-Special thanks to:
-- UC Berkeley CS 61B for inspiration
-- The open-source Java community for structure ideas
-- My peers and mentors for reviewing test cases and performance insights

----